Jessica Reynolds | Ocean Nomad

 What brings you the most joy?

-Paddling out with mates…surfing crystal clear waters, private audience to a sunset that warms your face, dolphins, turtles and pelicans all enjoying the same blissful vibes...and feeling totally engrossed in the moment.
-All the while laughing and giggling...heart racing, eyes wide, body aching and soul full.
+Paddling out with mates, surfing crystal clear waters, being the private audience to a sunset that warms your face, dolphins, turtles and pelicans all enjoying the same blissful vibes...
+Feeling totally engrossed in the moment.
+All the while laughing and giggling...
+Heart racing, eyes wide, body aching and soul full.
 These are such precious memories to me and how bonds are well and truly formed between buddies.
 There is no better feeling.

 What legacy do you hope to leave behind?

 That just because everyone is following the same gravy train (mmm gravy), that doesn’t make your path wrong.
-Do what makes you happy, your passion…whatever lights you up and the rest will fall into place.
-Money can always be made again and again…but time is precious and the most valuable thing you can spend.
+Do what makes you happy, your passion… Whatever lights you up, and the rest will fall into place.
+Money can always be made again and again, but time is precious and is the most valuable thing you can spend.
 Explore more, push your limits and don’t be afraid...